 Options for treatment

-Radiation therapy: This may be used to reduce the severity of symptoms in those with pleural mesothelioma.
-It is sometimes used to prevent metastasis after a biopsy or surgery.
+Radiation therapy: This treatment may help reduce the severity of symptoms in those with pleural mesothelioma.
+Sometimes, it can help prevent metastasis after a biopsy or surgery.
 Various combinations of treatments are possible, and individual factors will determine the best option.
 A doctor will discuss suitable choices with the individual.

-Malignant mesothelioma is an extremely aggressive type of cancer, and it is usually life threatening.
+Malignant mesothelioma is an aggressive type of cancer, and it is usually life threatening.
 It also takes a long time to appear, so diagnosis often occurs when the cancer is already advanced.

 Being aware of the dangers of asbestos exposure can help a person protect themselves and their family.